makeplans/makeplans-api/readme.md

 ## Authentication

 MakePlans uses HTTP Basic Auth.
 The client has to enable the API first and you will find the API-Key in the account settings.
 The API-Key is the username and there is no password.
-MakePlans uses SSL and all requests over http will be redirected to https.
+MakePlans uses SSL and all requests over HTTP will be redirected to HTTPS.

 If your application is installable by end-users you should use oAuth.
 However we do not yet support oAuth so please contact us if this is something you require.